- Release date set for August 21

 Fire will reign 🔥The @HBO original series #HouseoftheDragon is officially in production.
 Coming soon to @HBOMax in 2022. pic.twitter.com/tPX8n2IvGWApril 26, 2021

-As well as launching on HBO and HBO Max in the US, the series has been confirmed for release on Sky and Now TV in the UK, following a new deal Sky TV signed with HBO in October 2019 that will keep HBO shows on the platforms "for many years to come."
+As mentioned, in addition to launching on HBO and HBO Max in the US, the series has been confirmed for release on Sky and Now TV in the UK, following a new deal Sky TV signed with HBO in October 2019 (opens in new tab) that will keep HBO shows on the platforms "for many years to come."

-By the time 2022 rolls around, HBO Max will have also found its way to European regions, too, so House of the Dragon will be available to watch, one way or another, in more places than ever.
+By the time House of the Dragon's 2022 release date does roll around, HBO Max will likely have also found its way to several European regions, too, so the show will be available to watch, one way or another, in more places than ever.

 House of the Dragon cast